abaskind/hedrot/README.md

     - 1 Invensense ITG3200 gyroscope

 ## Software Requirements
-- Mac OS 10.9.5 or later (hedrot will be ported on windows in a next future)
+- Mac OS 10.9.5 or later
-- Xcode version 6.2 or later
+- Windows: Windows 7 or later
 - the teensy.app firmware flash loader
+- Windows: Microsoft Visual C++ 2012 Redistributable package (x86 or x64 version, depending on if a 32 or 64 bit version of the hedrot is being used)
+- Windows: Teensy serial driver (called "Windows Serial Installer" on https://www.pjrc.com)

+## Extra Requirements for building from sources:
+- Xcode version 6.2 or later(for Mac), or Visual Studio 2012 (for Windows)
+- Windows: a windows version of awk (like gawk) and the program 7-zip to make the package
+- Max version 6 at least
-- Arduino IDE 1.6.11
+- Arduino IDE 1.8.1
-- Teensyduino 1.30 (teensy support for the Arduino IDE)
+- Teensyduino 1.35 (teensy support for the Arduino IDE and the teensy USB serial driver on Windows), with at least the i2c_t3 library.
+Note: Teensyduino already includes the Teensy serial driver on Windows
-- Max version 6 at least (to rebuild the "hedrotReceiver" application.
-Not needed otherwise)

 ## Project organisation
 - the folder "doc" contains the documentation